Montana/dronedeploy-pdf-optimized/README.md

 ## Express.js

 For obvious reasons, just proxying requests, via using CORS is not as simple as specifying the appropriate server URL.
 There are a lot of changes necessary on both the server and client tiers to get it working.
-It ismuch simpler to proxy your HTTP requests via a server running on your domain, also as usual used JS Promises.
+It is much simpler to proxy your HTTP requests via a server running on your domain, also as usual used JS Promises.
 Promises will handle any exceptions (both explicit and implicit) in asynchronous code blocks that use then().
 I was considering using "bluebird", using ```Promise.promisifyAll```, an example of using bluebird, would be something similar to this, in this type of scenario:

 ```javascript
 Promise.promisifyAll(